ryancog/ProffieConfig/docs/general.md

 # General Page

-The General Page is the first page you'll be greeted by when you open ProffieConfig, and it's where several important settings live.
+The General Page is the first page you'll be greeted by when you open the ProffieConfig editor, and it's where several important settings live.

 ## Board Setup